dmendel/bindata/manual.md

     class MyFancyFormat < BinData::Record
       stringz :comment
-      uint8   :num_ints, :check_value => lambda { value.even? }
+      uint8   :num, :check_value => lambda { value.even? }
       array   :some_ints, :type => :int32be, :initial_length => :num_ints
     end
 {:ruby}

 This fancy format describes the following collection of data:

+`:comment`
-1. A zero terminated string
+:   A zero terminated string

+`:num`
-2. An unsigned 8bit integer which must by even
+:   An unsigned 8bit integer which must by even

+`:some_ints`
-3. A sequence of unsigned 32bit integers in big endian form, the total number of which is determined by the value of the 8bit integer.
+:   A sequence of unsigned 32bit big endian integers.
+The number of
+    integers is given by the value of `:num`

 The BinData declaration matches the English description closely.
 Compare the above declaration with the equivalent `#unpack` code to read